Why You Should Combine Eye Tracking with Facial Expressions

 Combining eye tracking and facial expressions is an underutilized yet extremely powerful combination that allows researchers to easily get much more information about a human being’s reaction to a certain stimulus.
 The key reasons are listed below.

-Eye tracking captures visual attention and arousal
+Capturing visual attention and arousal

-These findings are incredibly powerful, however they only tell a fraction of what a respondent is experiencing at that very moment.
-Additionally to capturing gaze positions, eye trackers record pupil dilation, which is often used as a measurement for arousal, rendering eye tracking an ideal tool to track arousal and excitement levels.
+These findings are incredibly powerful, however, they only tell a fraction of what a respondent is experiencing at that very moment.
+Additionally, to capturing gaze positions, eye trackers record pupil dilation, which is often used as a measurement for arousal, rendering eye tracking an ideal tool to track arousal and excitement levels.

 For example, when website elements are not working as expected or long wait times make it hard to achieve the desired outcomes fast, users can get very frustrated.
 This emotional state of frustration will most likely manifest in facial expressions.

 To maximize the analytic power of facial expression analysis, researchers could combine valence (the quality of the emotion) with arousal (the strength of the emotion).
 Interestingly, arousal can be estimated from measuring pupil dilation, so this is just another reason to combine facial capture and eye tracking as you can extract and combine many more metrics with higher levels of validity.

-- Setting up and analyzing eye tracking data is fairly easy, since the output as generated from software such as iMotions is user-friendly and visual.
+- Setting up and analyzing eye tracking data is fairly easy since the output as generated from software such as iMotions is user-friendly and visual.
 Novice researchers without expert knowledge in the field can easily see where people are looking at, how long and at what time.

 - One sensor alone only gives a fragmented picture.
 However, both biosensors combined supply data that can easily be understood and reported to third parties.